KentStateWeb/rwd/_assignments/html2.md

 1. CodePen automatically inserts all of the required code for the HEAD of the document.
 Add in the Viewport meta tag to make the site behave responsively on mobile devices.
 (Settings > HTML > Insert the most common viewport meta tag)
 2. Once you're satisfied, go to Choose a View > Full Page > Copy the Live URL.
 3. View your newly completed website as a web page on different devices.
 Does everything render correctly?
 4. After you've completed your testing, log in to Blackboard Learn to submit your assignment.
 Go to Assignments > Assignment Name.
-Under Write Submission, Paste both the URL of the Pen (Editor Mode) as well as the Full View  URL.
+Under Write Submission, Paste the URL of the Pen (Editor Mode).
 Click Submit.

 ## The Content